-A semi-open adoption occurs when the potential birth mother or birth families experience non-identifying interaction with the adoptive families.
-In most cases, the interaction is facilitated by a third party which is usually the adoption agency or adoption attorney.
+A semi-open adoption occurs when the potential birth mother or birth families experience non-identifying interaction with the adoptive family.
+In most cases, the interaction is facilitated by a third party which is usually the adoption agency.
 Through this type of adoption, the identity of all parties is usually kept from one another.
 In most cases, the interaction includes letters or cards; however, in some cases, there may be non-identifying e-mails or visits hosted by the adoption professional.

 One of the main benefits of a semi-open adoption is the opportunity for growth and grace.
 A birth mother or birth family may be unhealthy at the time of the adoption, but through God’s grace and mercy, their lives change for the better.
 A semi-open adoption makes it easier to transition into an open adoption if warranted which is usually the best thing for the developing child.

 There are several potential reasons to a semi-open adoption for the birth parents, the adoptive parents, and the adopted child.

 The semi-open adoption experience is different for each person; however, here is a list of potential reasons or advantages that you as the birth mother might encounter with a semi-open adoption:

 Sense of control – Having the ability to review, interview, and select the parents you give to your baby usually provides birth moms with a sense of empowerment and control.
 You want the best for your baby and choosing the parents or family you give to your baby is a positive way to do that.

 Privacy – Interaction between you and the adoptive family that is facilitated through the adoption professional provides you with a sense of privacy.
 Some birth moms want to be involved with the process but don’t want to be contacted unannounced.